 - Trumpkin the dwarf, despite having no belief whatsoever in Aslan, High King Peter, or Susan's horn, declares that he will take on the highly dangerous task of going to meet whatever help the horn calls up: "You are my King.
-I know the difference between giving advice and giving orders.
+I know the difference between giving advice and taking orders.
 You have my advice and now it's the time for orders."

-- Peter in Prince Caspian is essentially a series of CMoAs.
+- Peter is essentially a series of CMoAs.
 Re-enter the High King of Narnia, who may be an English schoolboy but also happens to be a brilliant leader, seasoned warrior, excellent strategist and wise counsellor.
 Lewis gets extra points for showing exactly why Peter is the High King over all kings in Narnia without turning him into a Marty Stu.

-- Edmund gets some of this too.
+- Edmund gets some of this, too.
 Read the chapter where he turns up to give the challenge to Miraz.
 Glozelle and Sopespian notice him going to Miraz's tent and have brief swooning session over his aura of badassitude.

 "Narnia!
 Narnia!
 THE LION!"